MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/user-guide.md

 ## Steps to a successful product demonstration

-**Prerequisites**: You must be signed in to the app and connected to your Dynamics 365 Sales account.
-This ensures that your list of sales opportunities is displayed in the app along with all your products and notes.
+**Prerequisites**: You must be signed in to the app and connected to your Dynamics 365 account.
+This ensures that your list of mixed-reality sessions is displayed in the app along with all your products and notes.
 For information about how to sign in to the app, see [Install, open, and sign in to the app](sign-in.md).

 ### Download models for offline work